 All students, once admitted to BYU, are required to observe the standards of the Honor Code whether on or off campus.

 Intentional plagiarism is a form of intellectual theft that violates recognized principles of academic integrity as well as the Honor Code.
-Such plagiarism may subject the student to appropriate disciplinary action administered through the university Honor Code Office, in addition to academic sanctions that may be applied by an instructor.
-Inadvertent plagiarism, whereas not in violation of the Honor Code, is nevertheless a form of intellectual carelessness that is unacceptable in the academic community.
+Such plagiarism may subject the student to appropriate disciplinary action administered through the university Honor Code Office in addition to academic sanctions that may be applied by an instructor.
+Inadvertent plagiarism, while not in violation of the Honor Code, is nevertheless a form of intellectual carelessness that is unacceptable in the academic community.
 Plagiarism of any kind is completely contrary to the established practices of higher education, where all members of the university are expected to acknowledge the original intellectual work of others when it is included in one’s own work.
 In some cases, plagiarism may also involve violations of copyright law.

 Intentional plagiarism is the deliberate act of representing the words, ideas, or data of another as one’s own without providing proper attribution to the author through quotation, reference, or footnote.

 Inadvertent plagiarism involves the inappropriate, but nondeliberate, use of another’s words, ideas, or data without proper attribution.
 Inadvertent plagiarism usually results from an ignorant failure to follow established rules for documenting sources or from simply being insufficiently careful in research and writing.
 Although not a violation of the Honor Code, inadvertent plagiarism is a form of academic misconduct for which an instructor can impose appropriate academic sanctions.
 Students who are in doubt as to whether they are providing proper attribution have the responsibility to consult with their instructor and obtain guidance.

 - The verbatim copying of an original source without acknowledging the source

 - Paraphrased plagiarism: the paraphrasing, without acknowledgment, of ideas from another that the reader might mistake for your own